W0s0/spread-simulation/README.md

-# Examining the impact of transaction cost at Momentum and Contrarian Strategies
+# Examining the impact of transaction cost on Momentum and Contrarian Strategies

-This project opts to simulate Contrarian and Momentum strategies over a specified period in order to examine the impact of the transaction cost.
-In this implementation transaction costs are calculated via Roll’s model.
+This project opts to simulate Contrarian and Momentum strategies over a specified period to examine the impact of transaction costs.
+In this implementation, transaction costs are calculated via Roll’s model.

 ## Data
-The stock data are stored as a filesystem database which is created via dataDownload.m matlab file.
+The stock data are stored as a filesystem database created via a dataDownload.m matlab file.

 ## Required packages:
 1. datetime